top of page

 Before I even think about primer or lath, I’m thinking containment.

 So the first thing I did was take duct tape and seal the perimeter.
-In this bathroom, the tile was already installed outside the shower footprint, and it was about three-quarters of an inch thick.
+In this bathroom, the tile was already installed outside the shower footprint, and it was about 3/4 inch thick.
 That tile acted like a natural dam.
 If the tile wasn’t there, I’d need to build a dam with foam or something else so the SLU doesn’t just run out into the rest of the floor.

 • Around the drain hole